In this Guide

 While we’ve done our very best to recommend long-lasting models for this guide, the fact remains that dehumidifiers just aren’t a very reliable product over the long term.
-Many current models develop leaks in their coolant system while they’re in storage, so they often turn out to be duds after the standard year long warranty runs out.
+Many current models develop leaks in their coolant system while they’re in storage, so they often turn out to be duds after the standard year-long warranty runs out.
 The life might be extended, however, if you run it less than the recommended time each day .

 With all that said, we can’t stress enough the importance of buying something with a good track record for reliability.
 The saying “they just don’t make them like they used to” is rarely more appropriate than in the case of dehumidifiers.
 Current models have very iffy reliability, and while many buyers end up with machines that last for 5+ years, quite a few end up with lemons which croak just outside the manufacturer’s warranty, leaving them high and dry.

 We strongly recommend buying an extended, external warranty policy for any new dehumidifier.
-These policies can double or triple you coverage, which guarantees a longer working life for your machine, and/or free replacement.
+These policies can double or triple your coverage, which guarantees a longer working life for your machine, and/or a free replacement.

 The biggest benefit of these plans isn’t the coverage period, though.
 It’s the fact that they’re operated by a third party company that’s set up specifically to represent you as a consumer.
 They’ll contact the manufacturer and make sure you’re taken care of.

 That saves you from dealing with frustrating company representatives, and it saves you the hassle of having to jump through lots of hoops just to get your warranty honored.
 Buyers who purchased add-on coverage through Square Trade or another company were very glad they had, given the experiences of customers who hadn’t.